 This city can provide you with countless corners full of history.
 You can see and visit from the Palacio de Bellas Artes to the Plaza de la Constitución, the largest square in the city.
 Walking on the same street you will find the famous Metropolitan Cathedral of Mexico City.

 Also don’t miss the Angel of Independence monument and the Monument to the Revolution, two structures full of meaning for the country.
 In our post about what to see in Mexico City in 2 days, you will find many more details 😉 .

 Surely you have heard of the trajineras.
 This is a place you can’t miss if you’re in Mexico City.
 Its meaning is: “place of the flowery sowing”.

 They are boats decorated with flowers and bright colors.
 Each one has its name and you can enjoy a relaxing ride through the water channels.

-Another must if you travel to Mexico City.
-Teotihuacan is an archeological zone, meaning “city of the gods”, and is another the places to visit in Mexico that UNESCO has designated as World Heritage.
+Another essential place to visit if you go to Mexico City.
+Teotihuacan is an archaeological site, which means “city of the gods”, and is another of the best places to visit in Mexico that UNESCO designated as a World Heritage Site.

 San Miguel de Allende

 This beautiful city is located about 300 km from Mexico City, and like most of the sites included in this list, it was declared a UNESCO World Heritage Site in 2008.

 With about 70,000 inhabitants, San Miguel de Allende has one of the most beautiful historical centers you can find.
 Its colorful streets and colonial-style monuments will make you feel in a magical environment.